rj-price/h4_grf-gif_rna/README.md

-# H4 GRF-GIF RNA-seq Analysis
+# H4 GRF-GIF Transcriptomic Analysis
-Analysis of RNA-seq data from F. vesca Hawaii 4 GRF-GIF transformations.
+Documentation for the analysis of RNA-seq data from *Fragaria vesca* Hawaii 4 GRF-GIF transformations using the v4.0.a2 reference genome on [GDR](https://www.rosaceae.org/).

 ## Key
 <table>